-Shangri-la Development Bank Limited Notes To The Financial Statements For the quarter ended 30th Chaitra 2078
+Shangri-la Development Bank Limited Notes To The Financial Statements For the Year ended 31st Ashwin 2079

 1. Reporting Entity

 The Bank is registered with the Office of Company Registrar as a public limited company and carries out banking activities in Nepal under the license from Nepal Rastra Bank as Class "Kha" licensed institution.
 It's registered corporate office is at Baluwatar Kathmandu, Nepal.
 At present Shangri-la Development Bank Ltd. is one of the largest National level Development Bank with Branch network of 112 branches.